|City/Town: • Malvern|

 |Photojournalist: • James Kirkendall|

-Contrary to common belief, the education of many southern black Americans took place on southern plantations while many were slaves.
+Contrary to common belief, the education of many southern African Americans took place on southern plantations while many were slaves.
 Some masters allowed a few of their slaves to become skilled workers or artisans by permitting them to be apprentices or employees of craftsmen outside the plantation.
 In fact, it was quite profitable for the plantation to have a number of skilled slaves in order to avoid having to hire expensive mechanics, craftsmen, machinists, seamstresses, etc. Education was also taking place among the children, often without the master’s knowledge.
 Many of the children of the masters thought it quite amusing to play “school” and teach the slave children how to read and do math.
 To the children it was a game, but in actuality it was part of the beginning of the black education movement in the South after the Emancipation Proclamation in 1863.
 In fact, many slaves were able to use their talents and skills to gain their manumission, or to do enough work outside the plantation to buy their way out of slavery.

 After the Emancipation Proclamation and the flight of the blacks to northern cities, many religious organizations and education-oriented groups realized the need for education among the black refugees.
 Plantation life had left many blacks unable to cope with life in the city or with finding jobs.
 Benevolent societies sprang up in cities such as Boston, Chicago, New York, Cincinnati, and Philadelphia in 1862-1863.
 Together with church organizations, they provided food, clothing, religious leaders, money, and teachers for the newcomers.
 Church organizations were the leaders in the freedman’s school system in its beginning stages.
 At the forefront of the religious groups was the American Missionary Association, organized in 1849 to operate Christian missions and educational institutions at home and abroad.
 Other religious groups included The Baptist Church, North (or Home Mission Society), the Freedman’s Aid Society, and the General Conference of the Methodist Episcopal Church; a great deal of the money and supplies these groups provided were dispensed through the Union Army.
 In March 1862, the New England Freedman’s Society, along with General Edward L. Pierce and numerous other educators, initiated the Port Royal Experiment.
 The Experiment involved developing the economy, directing blacks to economic independence, and organizing schools.